Affect

 Evolution has developed telesenses with which external objects connect to us neurally and mentally first and only reach our physiological interior via the intermediate agency of the affective filter.

-Damasio proposes that the affective filter is an evolutionary intermediary through which distal sensory information gains physiological relevance before entering the organism's interior.
+Damasio proposes that the ‘affective filter’ functions as the evolutionary interface through which distal sensory information gains access to the organism’s physiological interior, distinguishing it from direct-contact senses.

 Damasio, Antonio R., The strange order of things life, feeling, and the making, 2018supporting